PriceLab/ShannonMets/README.md

 List of files in the ReplicationCode folder:
 --------------------

 Metabolomics_Shannon.ipynb - code used to predict Shannon diversity, as well as PD whole tree and Chao1, from plasma metabolomics.
 The code generates an R2 and extracts mean beta-coefficients from each of the ten cross-validations.
-RUN this code before proceeding to the Classification_Analysis or OLS_Regression, since tthese codes rely on .CSV files with the LASSSO identified metabolites.
+RUN this code before proceeding to the Classification_Analysis or OLS_Regression, since these codes rely on .CSV files with the LASSSO identified metabolites.

 CL_P_Shannon.ipynb - code used to predict Shannon diversity from proteomics and Clinical labs across the discovery and validation cohorts.
 The code also calculates an R2 for different combinations of omics data.